 You can also pay extra to see the Cathedral Treasury where many of the treasures and artefacts of time past are kept.

 Whether you’re an architecture aficionado, a history buff, or simply seeking the tranquility that this age-old sanctuary provides, your visit to Aachen would be incomplete without witnessing the awe-inspiring beauty of the Kaiserdom.
-It’s one of the most amazing historical places you can visit in Germany.
+It’s one of the most amazing historical places you can visit in Germany, and it simply took my breath away knowing I was standing in the centre of so much history.

 2. Relax in Carolus Thermen Bad Aachen